vectra-ai-research/derf/README.md

 ## Deployment
-DeRF is a framework for executing attacks and generating detection samples against resource an AWS account or GCP Project.
+DeRF is a framework for executing attacks and generating detection samples against resource an AWS account and GCP Project.
 This framework is deployed across a targeted AWS Account and a GCP Project with Terraform.
 For more detailed instructions on deployment see [here](https://thederf.cloud/derf/Deployment/derf-deployment/).

 ### Deployment Steps